cp2846/markovinator/README.md

 # markovinator
-Markov chain text generator for Python.
+Markov chain text generation module for Python.

 # Adding this module to your project
 Add the markovinator.py file to the same directory your project is located in.
 Then import:

     from markovinator import Markovinator

-# How to use this project
+# How to use this module

 Simply create an instance of the Markovinator class, passing the sample text as input.
 Then call on the object's